biblequiz/BibleQuiz.com/_pages/scholarships.md

 Nelson offers a generous amount of Bible Quiz scholarships, including 50% off tuition for one year each time a quizzer places in the Top 5 individually at National Finals.

-<a href="https://www.sagu.edu/financial-aid/assemblies-of-god-ministries-scholarship/" class="button is-primary">SAGU Bible Quiz Scholarship Information</a>
+<a href="https://www.sagu.edu/financial-aid/assemblies-of-god-ministries-scholarship/" class="button is-primary">Nelson Bible Quiz Scholarship Information</a>

 ---